AlexWaygood/cpython/Doc/library/sys.rst

 .. function:: excepthook(type, value, traceback)

-   This function prints out a given traceback and exception to ``sys.stderr``.
+   This function prints out a given traceback and exception to :data:`sys.stderr`.

-   When an exception other than :exc:`SystemExit` is raised and uncaught, the interpreter calls ``sys.excepthook`` with three arguments, the exception class, exception instance, and a traceback object.
+   When an exception other than :exc:`SystemExit` is raised and uncaught, the interpreter calls :func:`!sys.excepthook` with three arguments, the exception class, exception instance, and a traceback object.
 In an interactive session this happens just before control is returned to the prompt; in a Python program this happens just before the program exits.
-The handling of such top-level exceptions can be customized by assigning another three-argument function to ``sys.excepthook``.
+The handling of such top-level exceptions can be customized by assigning another three-argument function to :func:`!sys.excepthook`.

    .. audit-event:: sys.excepthook hook,type,value,traceback sys.excepthook